vbhethan/mldyn/README.md

 - Dev tools (pytest, black, ruff): `pip install ".[dev]"`

 Extras can be combined, e.g. `pip install ".[cpu,dev]"`.

-For example, to install with CUDA support and with pre- and post-processing utilities, run the following after navigating to the project directory

-`pip install --extra-index-url https://download.pytorch.org/whl/cu121 ".[cuda]"`

 ## Quick start / Example run
 Example data (short polypeptide MD trajectories) are provided in `sim_data`.
 To train on the example set: